uio-bmi/immuneML/docs/source/usecases/benchmarking_use_case.rst

 In this use case, we show that immuneML can be used for benchmarking ML methods and encodings.
 To do this, we first simulate ground-truth synthetic adaptive immune repertoires, then implant known disease signals in these repertoires of varying difficulties, and finally perform a benchmarking.

 The complete collection of original files used in this use case can be found in the NIRD research data archive (DOI: `10.11582/2021.00005 <https://doi.org/10.11582/2021.00005>`_).
 Note that the YAML specifications in the original dataset were compatible with immuneML version 0.0.91.

-This documentation page contains the YAML specifications for equivalent analyses with the latest immuneML version (tested with version 1.1.3).
+This documentation page contains the YAML specifications for equivalent analyses with the latest immuneML version (last tested with version 1.1.3).

 Generating synthetic immune repertoires with OLGA